Embedded Systems

 History Of Embedded systems

-Apollo Guidance Computer, developed by Charles Stark Draper at the MIT Instrumentation Laboratory.
+One of the first recognizably modern embedded systems was the Apollo Guidance Computer, developed by Charles Stark Draper at the MIT Instrumentation Laboratory.
 At the project's inception, the Apollo guidance computer was considered the riskiest item in the Apollo project as it employed the then newly developed monolithic integrated circuits to reduce the size and weight.
 An early mass-produced embedded system was the Autonetics D-17 guidance computer for the Minuteman missile, released in 1961.
 It was built from transistor logic and had a hard disk for main memory.
 When the Minuteman II went into production in 1966, the D-17 was replaced with a new computer that was the first high-volume use of integrated circuits.
 This program alone reduced prices on quad nand gate ICs from $1000/each to $3/each, permitting their use in commercial products.

-microprocessor for example, the Intel 4004 was designed for calculators and other small systems but still required many external memory and support chips.
+Since these early applications in the 1960s, embedded systems have come down in price and there has been a dramatic rise in processing power and functionality.
+The first microprocessor for example, the Intel 4004 was designed for calculators and other small systems but still required many external memory and support chips.
 In 1978 National Engineering Manufacturers Association released a "standard" for programmable microcontrollers, including almost any computer-based controllers, such as single board computers, numerical, and event-based controllers.

-analog components such as potentiometers and variable capacitors with up/down buttons or knobs read out by a microprocessor even in some consumer products.
+As the cost of microprocessors and microcontrollers fell it became feasible to replace expensive knob-based analog components such as potentiometers and variable capacitors with up/down buttons or knobs read out by a microprocessor even in some consumer products.
 By the mid-1980s, most of the common previously external system components had been integrated into the same chip as the processor and this modern form of the microcontroller allowed an even more widespread use, which by the end of the decade were the norm rather than the exception for almost all electronics devices.

 8051 is the basic Micro-controller used.
 Rest all micro-controllers are based upon 8051.